Use of concentric linear velocity to monitor flywheel exercise load

 Muscles are not capable of lifting as much load in the concentric phase as they can lower with control in the eccentric phase because of the well-described force-velocity characteristics of muscles (Douglas et al., 2017).
 Hence, loads used during resistance training are limited to those that can only be raised in the concentric phase (Wagle et al., 2017).
 Resistance training intensity is traditionally prescribed relatively to the maximum concentric strength (based on % of one-repetition maximum [1-RM]) (Suchomel et al., 2016), so a submaximal stimulus is applied during the eccentric muscular contraction of usual weightlifting programs (when no spotters, bands or other equipment are used to provide eccentric overload).

-This study proposed the concentric linear velocity measurement as a valid method to quantify load and individualise the prescription of flywheel training, and investigated the relationship between inertial load and mean concentric linear velocity (MCLV) during the flywheel squat exercise in a wide spectrum of intensities.
+This study proposed the concentric linear velocity measurement as a valid method to quantify load and individualize the prescription of flywheel training, and investigated the relationship between inertial load and mean concentric linear velocity (MCLV) during the flywheel squat exercise in a wide spectrum of intensities.

 What they did